Using Microsoft Copilot agents as chat suggestion sources

 If a Microsoft Copilot agent is configured as a chat suggestion source in Unblu, Unblu Spark communicates with it using the data types for chat suggestions.

 When a user requests a chat suggestion, Unblu Spark sends the Microsoft Copilot agent a message activity.
-The message activity has numerous attributes, but the two Unblu uses are text
+The message activity has numerous attributes, but the two Unblu uses are text and value:

 -